 when I took the job.
 Would full-time posts make any difference?Apparently not.

-shops and he announced his retirement.
+and he announced his retirement.
 After so many ostrich years, He now appears to crave publicity - there's been a Panorama and dispirited pronouncements that he should have cut Pulp Fiction.
-It does not take much of a leap of the
+It does not take much of a leap of the imagination to

 Life at the BBFC under Ferman was always contentious and theatrical.
 Controversy set the board backtracking on policy, or retreating into silence.
 A handful of letters constituted a public outcry.
 I'll never forget the day of the